prorev/prorev.github.io/_posts/2021-06-29-go_by_examples.md

 ## Exported variables

 There is a simple rule in Go.
 A name is exported if it begins with a capital letter.

-For example, Pi is exported from the "math" package.
+For example, Pi is exported from the `math` package.

 After you import a package, you can refer only to package exported names.

 ## Define variables